CANDLE Shared Installation¶

 but are recommended for readability.

-(detailed below) in the format keyword = value
+(detailed below) in the format keyword = value.
+Spaces around the

 is taken to be a string by default; thus, quotes are not necessary for